 18. Make the Same Message Revolve Around More Than One CTA Button

-Just as it applies when it comes to website pages, having one CTA doesn’t mean you should also have only one CTA button.
+Just as it applies when it comes to website pages, having one call to action doesn’t mean you should also have only one call to action button.
 On the contrary, the more opportunities you give to the reader to click on your links, the better your chances to convert.

 However, you do have to pay attention to the message behind those buttons or text links.
 This Whirlpool case study showed that there was a 42% increase in clickthrough rates.
 How?

 That’s because there were too many messages, when – in fact- the email ideally has to build your readers’ trust and allow them to decide when they’re convinced.
-What this shows us is that, however good an idea is, if it’s not well executed it can do more damage than good.
-So make sure that the CTA buttons and links focus around the same message.
+The example shows that no matter how good an idea is, if it’s not well executed it can do more damage than good.
+So make sure that the CTA buttons and links intensify the same message.

 19. Brand Your “From” Name.
 Set a Personal Name and Stick to It